RichardByrne95/CI-MS4-TuckIn/README.md

 -   Implement flexible minimum time before first available delivery slot as different restaurants prepare food at different speeds, and have different delivery schedules.
 -   Allow customers to pre-order with a restaurant if it's not open today.
 -   Add prompt to remove everything from order when food from another restaurant is in the bag.
--   Allow the user to store a bag for each restaurant.
+-   Allow the user to store a different bag for each restaurant.
 -   Add choices to food modal e.g. select toppings.
 -   Add ability for restaurants to issue discount codes.
 -   Show previous orders on homepage for easy re-ordering.
 -   Use Google Place's Autocomplete for checkout address forms.
 -   Refine checkout by skipping checkout address if user has address associated with account and hasn't submitted a new address on the homepage.
 -   Add automated order confirmation text message when user successfully submits an order.
+-   Allow sorting within a specific cuisine
+-   Add a minimum delivery threshold
+-   Add an optional delivery threshold for free delivery
+-   Add ASAP to delivery time options

 ## Technologies Used